dodderingstalwart/carnac/README.md

 ```

 # Roadmap
-* Put the data into a bucket on a selected cloud provider.
 * Input the database to an LLVM in order to create modern Carnac jokes and/or insults.
 * That will create new Carnac jokes based on current events.
-* Make it a command line tool that will be containerized.